 The 10 Best USB Audio Interfaces

-This wiki has been updated 31 times since it was first published in April of 2015.
+This wiki has been updated 35 times since it was first published in April of 2015.
 If you want to send high quality audio to your computer, you'll need one of these USB interfaces.
 They are an essential piece of equipment for anyone recording instruments, vocals, voice-overs, or podcasts, and can be an integral part of your live performance setup, too.
 We've ranked some of the best by their signal quality, versatility, durability, and value for money.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes